TEJAAS2110/contextual-tutor-x-hackathon/README.md

 ## 🙏 **Thank You**

-Thank you to **Peerlist** for organizing AgenticWar-2 and providing this opportunity to build innovative AI solutions that make a real difference in education!
+Thank you for organizing AgenticWar-2 and providing this opportunity to build innovative AI solutions that make a real difference in education!

 Special thanks to the open-source community for the amazing tools and libraries that made this project possible.